Here's a primer on remote WMI: https://msdn.microsoft.com/en-us/library/aa389290.aspx

-In our environment, we basically run winrm quickconfig on all our machines, for those not joined to a domain we also add them to the TrustedHosts list.
-For machines not joined to a domain, there's an added difficulty if you are using the IP address instead of the Host name, it definitely offers a few challenges.
+In our environment, we basically run winrm quickconfig on all our machines.
+For those not joined to a domain, we also add them to the TrustedHosts list.
+For machines not joined to a domain, there is an added difficulty.
+If you are using the IP address instead of the host name, it definitely offers a few challenges.

-A good strategy is to get remoteWMI to work, then we integrate it in RDM.
+A good strategy is to get remoteWMI to work, then integrate it in Remote Desktop Manager.
 We like to use WMIC.

 Problem 1